Now that we’ve arrived in the exciting new year of 2018, many of you may be thinking a trip to New York City is on the cards.

 2. Marvel at the bright lights of Times Square

-A truly iconic NYC landmark, Times Square might be a totally touristy thing to do, but you can’t possibly miss it on your first visit to the city that never sleeps!
+A truly iconic NYC landmark, Times Square might be a totally touristy thing to do, but you can’t possibly miss it on your first visit to the city that never sleeps.
+Watch out for common New York scams though!

 3. Wander around Central Park